-Our energy book offers a wide range of cover including utilities, exploration, production and distribution risks, however we do not write downstream refining exposures.
-The marine book consists of the traditional Lloyd's classes including a small book of hull, cargo, specie, war, fine art and liability exposures, both in conjunction with physical damage lines and on a standalone basis.
+The syndicate's energy book offers a wide range of cover including utilities, exploration and production, and distribution risks.
+Downstream refining exposures, however, are not underwritten.
+The marine book consists of the traditional Lloyd's classes including a small book of hull (that is now in run-off due to the closure of the Singaporean book), cargo, specie, war, fine art and liability exposures, both in conjunction with physical damage lines and on a standalone basis.